Travelgate/documentation/kb/apps/monitoring-apps/logging/how-can-i-receive-seller-transactions-in-their-api-format.md

 # How to retrieve Seller transactions

 ### How can I obtain the Seller transactions of my request?🔎
-By adding the "auditTransactions" field to your queries and mutations you will be able to obtain, packed in the response, TravelgateX transactions with the Seller (both the raw request and response).
+By adding the "auditTransactions" field to your queries and mutations you will be able to obtain, packed in the response, Travelgate's transactions with the Seller (both the raw request and response).

 ### Application and recommendations on the "auditTransactions" field💡
 Even though it is a great feature to add to all your Booking Flow and Booking Management methods, make sure you follow the recommendations below: